aswathyseb/bioinformatics_workflows/chapter1/README.md

 Chapter1 gives an overview of different bioinformatics workflows and its comparison.

-Here variant calling is described using different workflows such as Ruffus, Snakemake, and GNU Make.
+As an example variant calling is described using different workflows such as Ruffus, Snakemake, and GNU Make.

 All workflows use